-Welcome to the National Theatre Melbourne and our accredited courses run by our National Theatre Drama School.
+Welcome to the National Theatre Melbourne and our accredited courses run by our National Theatre Ballet School.
 The National Theatre was built in 1921 and we have been operating in the current building since the 1970’s.
 The National Theatre Melbourne, a registered charity as well as providing year long vocational training in Ballet and Acting also provides a variety of part time and after hour’s courses as well as a year long performance program and community use of the venue.

 20 Carlisle St, St Kilda, Melbourne, Australia 3182